linhavo/commit-builder/README.md

 2. Open your terminal and navigate to the directory where `commit_builder.sh` is downloaded.
 3. Give execute permission to the script by running `chmod +x commit_builder.sh`.

-## Usage

-1. In your terminal, execute the script by running `./commit_builder.sh`.
+4. In your terminal, execute the script by running `./commit_builder.sh`.
-2. Follow the prompts to go through Action, Scope, and Message.
+5. Follow the prompts to go through Action, Scope, and Message.
    - If you are not sure what action to choose, enter `h` for help.
-3. If everything is correct, your changes will be successfully committed.
+6. If everything is correct, your changes will be successfully committed.

-## Adding to PATH (Optional)
+#### Add to PATH

 1. Move the script to a desired location, for example: `~/scripts`.
 2. Add the path to the script to your PATH variable: